tfredrich/HyperExpress/README.md

 HyperExpress
 ============

-Offers a simple way to add hypermedia links to your domain models before serializing them to clients.
+Offers a simple way to add hypermedia links to your domain models or DTOs before serializing them to clients.

 The main hypermedia link class is *Link*, which supports 'rel', 'href' and 'type' properties, where: